leangjia/blender_docs/trunk/blender_docs/manual/render/cycles/object_settings/object_data.rst

 .. admonition:: Reference
    :class: refbox

-   :Panel:     :menuselection:`Object --> Motion Blur`
+   :Panel:     :menuselection:`Properties --> Object Properties --> Motion Blur`

-Each object has its own motion blur settings along with the :doc:`Scene Level Motion Blur </render/cycles/render_settings/motion_blur>` These settings can be found in the Object Properties tab of the Properties editor.
+Each object has its own motion blur settings along with the :doc:`Scene Level Motion Blur </render/cycles/render_settings/motion_blur>` These settings can be found in the Object Properties tab of the Properties.

 Deformation
    Enables motion blur for deformed meshes such as animated characters, including hair.